tarbaig/tariq.ai/_posts/2023-12-11-opinion-dynamics-I.md

 ### Binary Opinion
 Discreet models of opinion treat the internal opinion variables as limited to on of several states.
 The simplest model is that of a single binary variable.

-The binary case has a large overlap with models of disease spread, the binary assumption simplifies the mathematical treatment and opinion spread can be studied in terms of the transition rates $F$ and $R$.
+The binary case has a large overlap with models of disease spread, and the underlying assumption simplifies the mathematical treatment and opinion spread can be studied in terms of the transition rates $F$ and $R$.

 Models can than be formulated e.g. in terms of the transition rates and their functional forms and noise.

 A particularly well studied model seem to be the case of a simple linear dependency between the opinion of an agents neighbors and his own; this called the voter model.

+### Non Binary Case
+The paper claims that multi state versions of opinions could be reduced to binary versions by appropriate rescaling, but unfortunately this claim is not accompanied by a citation.
+The most noteworthy multi-opinion model mentioned is the **Axe;rod model$$, which models agents as having $q$ cultural traits and has them adopting traits from other agents based not only on connectivity but also based on distance in opinion space.